mkatsa/DDTR-DRAM-NVM/README.md

 $ export EXECUTABLE_ROOT=/absolute/path/to/motivational_example
 $ ./run_all.sh motivation 4
 ```
-After the execution in the _SOURCE\_CODE\_ROOT_ directory there have been produced several .out files.
+After the execution in the logs directory there have been produced several .out files.
 The _pareto\_combinations.txt_ file indicates all the ID alternatives for the pareto optimal solutions, aiming to minimize the number of memory footprint and the number of memory accesses.
 For all the alternative solutions, it exists a _log\_ID.out_ file, which indicates more in detail the data structure implementations utilized for the corresponding solution.
 Finally, _pareto.pdf_ illustrates the pareto line of the design space exploration.

 ## Energy Consumption Monitoring